Daily Emerald

 Student-run weekly newspaper in the U.S.

 The Daily Emerald is the independent, student-run weekly newspaper produced at the University of Oregon in Eugene, Oregon, United States.
+The newspaper has served as a significant platform for student activism and investigative reporting over the years.
+Student engagement and campus culture has also been shaped because of the academic research the newspaper played regarding controversial issues at the University of Oregon.
 Its predecessor, the Oregon Daily Emerald newspaper, founded in 1899, trained many prominent writers and journalists and made important contributions to journalism case law.
-Currently, the Daily Emerald publishes a weekly newspaper on Mondays.
+Currently, the Daily Emerald publishes a weekly newspaper on Mondays and covers local and campus news including university government, student affairs, athletics, and other issues affecting the Eugene community.

 Publishing

 The Daily Emerald and associated publications, including the quarterly magazine Ethos, are published by the Emerald Media Group.
 The Emerald operates quasi-independently of the university with offices in Suite 302 and 305 of the Erb Memorial Union.
+They employ stent reporters, editors, photographers, and multimedia producers every academic year to keep the newspaper running.

 History

 Origins

 The Emerald traces its roots to the University of Oregon Monthly, a literary magazine launched in 1897.
-This begat a newspaper, the Oregon Weekly in 1899, which moved to semi-weekly publication status as the Oregon Emerald in 1909.
+This newspaper, first started in 1899, publishing twice a week as the Oregon Weekly, and in 1920, it began to publish five days a week as the Oregon Emerald.
+In the early twentieth century, they transitioned back to publishing weekly on Mondays as the Daily Emerald.
 The name "Emerald" was selected as a tip of the cap to poet Joaquin Miller, who referred to Oregon as "the Emerald state" in several of his works.
 Since green was one of the University's school colors, the connection was made and the name adopted.

-The Oregon Emerald was initially sold by subscription, with a full year priced at $1.00 and individual copies sold for 5 cents each.
+The Oregon Emerald was initially sold by subscription, with a full year priced at $1.00 and individual copies sold for 5 cents each, reflecting its role as a student-led publication accessible to the university community.